andl/docker-explain/network/iptables.md

 5. In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

-   Please note that this hook was evoked in eatables rather than ip tables.
+   Please note that this hook was evoked in link layer rather than ip layer.

    nat:prerouing
    Matches:  default policy (ACCPET) since it’s not a local IP (172.17.0.5)